7 years child residence rule – a Child’s Path to Settlement in the UK

-Many Immigrants are living in the United Kingdom with their children or a child can apply under the 7 years child residence rule.
+Many Immigrants are living in the United Kingdom with their children or a child and they are eligible to apply under the 7 years child residence rule.

 The Home Office/UKVI guidelines state that the best interest of the child is paramount and the caseworker should consider and weigh on the balance of probability the best interest of the child as stated under Section 55 of the Borders, Citizenship and Immigration Act 2009.

-It is the Home Office/UKVI duty regarding the welfare of the Child.
+It is the Home Office/UKVI’s duty to regard the welfare of the Child.

 i) The child has lived continuously in the UK for at least 7 years

 ii) The child is under 18 years and in the UK